Monday - Friday 8:00 a.m. - 4:30 p.m. | (308) 862-4100

 As the Division's Recovery Support Coach, Ashley facilitates peer group facilitation and behavioral health education and resources to clients, family members, and the public.
 Always with an upbeat attitude, she is an integral asset to the team assisting in client navigation for agency services.

-In 2017, I obtained a bachelor’s degree from Black Hills State University in Psychology and Sociology with a minor in American Indian Studies.
-With a strong interest in behavioral health, I acquire
+In 2017, I obtained a bachelor’s degree in psychology and sociology with a minor in American Indian Studies from Black Hills State University.
+With a strong interest in behavioral health, I acq

-In 2017, I obtained a bachelor’s degree from Black Hills State University in Psychology and Sociology with a minor in American Indian Studies.
-With a strong interest in behavioral health, I acquired a master’s in clinical mental health counseling (MC) from South Dakota State University in 2020.
-Following my educational pursuits I have held behavioral health roles such as an Addiction Counselor and Mental Health Counselor working with youth and their families.
+In 2017, I obtained a bachelor’s degree in psychology and sociology with a minor in American Indian Studies from Black Hills State University.
+With a strong interest in behavioral health, I acquired a Master of Science in Clinical Mental Health Counseling from South Dakota State University in 2020.
+Following my educational pursuits, I have held behavioral health roles such as an Addiction Counselor and Mental Health Counselor working with youth and their families.

 Hello, my name is Karlee Provost, an enrolled member of the Oglala Sioux Tribe and resident of the Thunder Valley community on the Pine Ridge Reservation.
 I am known as the "baby" of the family.
 My mother is the late Gloria Pourier-Cournoyer, and my father is Orren Provost.
 I have 4 children of my own.
 I enjoy the outdoors hunting, playin